lyptt/chameleon/README.md

 ## Requirements:

 - **A relational DB**.
-Currently we only support PostgreSQL 14.
-Older versions may work but aren't tested against.
+Currently we only support PostgreSQL 15.
+Older versions are not supported as we rely on features new in PostgreSQL 15 ([further reading](https://blog.rustprooflabs.com/2022/07/postgres-15-unique-improvement-with-null)).
 Other DBs are not planned to be supported in the medium to long term future.
 - **A job queue**.
 Currently we support AWS SQS, and RabbitMQ.
 For SQS you must create the queues yourself, for RabbitMQ they're created on startup.
 - **An in-memory DB**.
 Currently we only support Redis.
 - **A CDN**.
 Currently we support AWS S3, and any file store accessible from your instance's server via a local file path.
+You can use any alternative media hosting platform as long as it can be accessed and written to by a local file path on the orbit server.

 # Contributing